lubnayaqoob/N-API-C/README.md

 # N-API-C
 napi-c-language-example

-## possible commands to run on terminal
+## possible commands to run on integrated terminal

 Note: vscode integrated terminal will run all these commands, otherwise you will get en error on casual terminal